act-rules/act-rules.github.io/_rules/links-with-identical-names-and-context-serve-equivalent-purpose-fd3a94.md

 #### Passed Example 4

-These two HTML `a` elements have the same [accessible name][] and [context][programmatically determined link context], and resolve to pages that serve the same purpose because the content section is the same.
+These two HTML `a` elements have the same [accessible name][], [accessible description][] and [context][programmatically determined link context], and resolve to pages that serve the same purpose because the content section is the same.

 ```html
 <html lang="en">